edgelesssys/contrast/docs/docs/components/runtime.md

 Expected `dm-verity` container image hashes are part of Contrast runtime policies and are enforced by the kata-agent.
 This enables workload attestation by specifying the allowed container image as part of the policy.
 Read [the chapter on policies](policies.md) for more information.

-On bare metal, Contrast uses the [`nydus`](https://github.com/containerd/nydus-snapshotter) snapshotter to store metadata about the images.
-This metadata is communicated to the guest, so that it can pull the images itself.
+On bare metal, the image is pulled within the guest VM by the Kata guest components.

 ### Pod-VM image